When Can Babies Eat Cheerios, Puffs, & Other Foods Safely - Answered! - Your Kid's Table

 As a pediatric OT, cheerios are NOT the first finger food I recommend that parents give their baby.

-While they are great for being picked up easily, they don’t dissolve quickly.
-A baby, ideally, should munch up and down (with or without teeth) to mash up the cheerio.
-It will eventually dissolve, but usually long after a baby has attempted to swallow it.
+While they are great for being picked up easily, they don’t dissolve quickly, like many other dry cereals.
+Ideally, a baby should munch up and down to mash up the cheerio, either with their gums or emerging teeth.

-• Can pick up the cheerios with a pincer grasp (that’s using their index finger and thumb together).
-Head to how to teach your baby to self-feed to learn more.
+4. Can pick up the cheerios with a pincer grasp (an important fine motor skill when baby isolates their index finger and thumb to pick it up).
+If your baby needs help developing this check out how to teach your baby to self-feed.

 When Can Babies Eat Puffs?

-Puffs, and there are a wide number of brands that sell them now, are my preferred very first finger food for baby.
-For those of you following a Baby Led Weaning (BLW) approach, that will contradict what you’ve learned.
-You can read why I think so in Pros and Cons of BLW.
+For those of you following a Baby Led Weaning (BLW) approach, that will contradict what you’ve learned about baby’s first food.
+You can read why I think puffs are a great to start with in Pros and Cons of BLW.

 I have given puffs to all three of my children as their very first finger food around 7-8 months old, but your child may not be ready until around 9 months old.